For a quick overview of the Chicago Lighthouse and its offerings, check out our Brochure!

 Housed under our roof are the nation's oldest and most prominent Low Vision Clinic; one of the few clock manufacturing facilities left in the U.S. in which our visually impaired workers produce clocks that are distributed around the world; a nationally acclaimed school for children with multi-disabilities; an innovative Legal Clinic to assist people who are blind in combating discrimination; and a VA program to assist veterans in all 50 states.

-With the unemployment rate among blind people surging near 70%, The Lighthouse under the leadership of our President and Executive Director, Dr. Janet Szlyk, has worked tirelessly to protect and expand job opportunities for people with visual impairments.
+With the unemployment rate among blind people surging near 70%, The Lighthouse under the leadership of our President and CEO, Dr. Janet Szlyk, has worked tirelessly to protect and expand job opportunities for people with visual impairments.
 In that effort, we are proud to have solicited the past support of President Barack Obama, US Congressman Danny Davis and many others.
 At The Lighthouse, helping people with visual impairments find jobs is job one!
 In addition to offering a wide array of educational and training programs, we offer extensive job counseling and placement services.

 Among other things you'll learn about are The Lighthouse's growing stature as a global mecca for low vision services and the introduction of a broad based research program, which will enable us to expand the scope of our Low Vision Clinic so we can better meet the needs of the growing numbers of people experiencing vision loss, including our wounded veterans suffering eye-related injuries.